prahladyeri/prahladyeri.github.io/_posts/2018-06-11-people-migrating-from-github-to-gitlab-should-learn-about-these-details-first.md

 ---
 layout: post
-title: People migrating from Github to Gitlab should learn about these details first
+title: 'People migrating from Github to Gitlab should learn about these details first'
 tags: git github gitlab microsoft open-source
 ---